ProjectRadiant/official_devices/maintainerreq.md

 5 - You must be SELinux enforcing.

+6 Prebuilt kernels are only allowed if your device does not have proper kernel sources., YOU MUSTN'T ship a prebuilt kernel if you have working kernel sources available just because you save 5 minutes of build time.

-6 - You must meet all requirements as mentioned [here](requirements.md).
+7 - You must meet all requirements as mentioned [here](requirements.md).

 If all is well, you may apply [here](https://github.com/NezukoOS/official_devices/issues/new/choose9)